Here it is. After a number of posts going over some of the unique things about Mixbus, the final post in what was supposed to be a 30 day review.

 Mixbus, right now, offers exactly what every musician needs: a solid foundation.

 This post took 2 hours to write and edit.
 This series of blog posts on Mixbus took me 80 hours of writing, screenshotting, making graphs, editing, talking to folks and around 200 hours of using Mixbus.
-If you appreciate the information presented then please donate!
+If you appreciate the information presented then please consider joining patreon or donating!

 If you have any questions or comments, please comment below!
 I read every comment and respond to most.